cmsc330fall25/fall25/discussions/d12_rust/README.md

 #### Step 2: References

+(References/Borrowing have not been covered in lecture yet, but are here for your reference :) )

 We don't always want to either clone or take ownership of a value.
 Instead, we can create a reference to that value with `&`:

 ```rust